simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 <h3 style="margin-bottom:20px; text-transform:uppercase">
 A good problem is the one that many thousands of people have </h3>

-Wildfires have become pandemic around the world, especially in 2019.
-With limited resources, it is hard for <b>firefighters</b> to find the wildfires in the first place, and to get there timely.
-Sometimes when they arrived, the fire has become too big to put off.
-To <b>campers</b> who need to cook in the wild, it is hard for them to know what day and where is safer and less vulnerable to forest fires.
-These people are whom we would like to target to.
-Our market is solid and niche.
-It also has large amount of target users.
+Wildfires have become a global concern, particularly in 2019, reaching a pandemic scale.
+Limited resources pose a significant challenge for firefighters in terms of both initial wildfire detection and timely response, often resulting in fires growing beyond control by the time they arrive.
+On the other hand, campers seeking to cook in wilderness areas face the difficulty of determining safer and less fire-prone locations on a given day.
+These are the target audiences we aim to address.
+Our market is well-defined and niche, yet it boasts a substantial user base in need of our solution.

 <h6 style=" font-size: 16px; margin-bottom:-30px; margin-top:60px; text-transform:uppercase">
 Target User 1</h6>